AppScriptIO/nodeRelationshipGraph/documentation/information.md

     - **Self edges** - Loop allowed graph.
     - **ports**: group of connections that relate to each other or have specific configuration.
 (Related resources - [Stackoverflow - Terminology for a graph with ports on its nodes](https://cs.stackexchange.com/questions/41320/terminology-for-a-graph-with-ports-on-its-nodes?newreg=33ff713616b04cdcbdd3df94b1ed841c), [Multigraphs with Ports publication 1](https://hal.inria.fr/inria-00139363/en/), [Multigraphs with Ports publication 1](https://www.sciencedirect.com/science/article/pii/S1571066108004295).
     Ports control the traverser propagation order to the next Stage nodes (propagation control), in addition to grouping the Stages into meaningful groups that could be used in the aggregator implementations.
-        - Selective/restricted port concepts: a port that propages according to a set of rules or conditions.
+        - Selective/restricted port/Channel concepts: a port/Channel that propages according to a set of rules or conditions.
 Ports can be chained to further filter the Stages in the returned iterator.
-            - Iteration limit: Each port returns an iteration of nodes.
+            - Iteration limit: Each port/Channel returns an iteration of nodes.
 A property on the node called 'iterationLimit' could be used to limit the number of returned nodes during iteration next calls. `∞` (Infinity in javascript) value could be representing an unlimited number of iterations, while a number is used to specify the amount of iterations returning a node before finishing the iterator with marking it as done.
             - Conditional progation / Switch case concept - Allows traversing the grpah selectively, picking the nodes required for the next traversal using conditions or logical decision making algorithms. e.g. Switch Case port where it checks if a condition is met, then picks a single matching node and returns it in the iterator.
     - **Path** - is a chain of edges that specifies a path from & to a pair of nodes.
 A sequence of edges/connections that connect a sequence of nodes.
     - **Lazy execution during traversal** - on each node reached the traversal could be halted or continued and a processing implementation could be executed before continuing traversing or have a side effect during execution.